jd2rogers2/aws-learning-crud-mvp/docs/udemy-aws-course-notes.md

 ### section 3 - cloud computing
 - deployment models
     - private cloud
-        - company owns servers
+        - company owns remote servers, managed by provider
     - public cloud
         - company rents servers
         - economies of scale
-            - we only need to pay for what we need
+            - we only pay for what we need
             - they provide cheaper product because they can afford scale
         - on demand
         - self service